Gravitational-wave constraints on the pair-instability mass gap and nuclear burning in massive stars: Abstract

 The location of the PISN boundary is ultimately set by stellar evolution physics, and in particular by the relative abundances of carbon and oxygen in the cores of very massive stars prior to collapse.
 These abundances depend on the \({}^{12}\mathrm{C}(\alpha,\gamma){}^{16}\mathrm{O}\) reaction rate, which governs the conversion of carbon into oxygen during helium burning \cite{Woosley2016,2019ApJ...887...72L,2023MNRAS.526.4130H,2019ApJ...887...53F}.
 A higher rate enhances oxygen production, leading to larger oxygen-rich cores and, consequently, to PISN occurring at lower stellar masses.
 Conversely, a lower rate leaves behind more carbon, shifting the onset of pair instability to higher progenitor masses.
-Thus, measurements of the PISN mass gap from gravitational-wave observations of black hole mergers can provide an astrophysical constraint on the \({}^{12}\mathrm{C}(\alpha,\gamma){}^{16}\mathrm{O}\) cross section, a quantity that remains one of the most important nuclear-physics uncertainties in massive stellar modeling \cite{2013ApJS..207...18S,Farmer2020}.
+Thus, measurements of the PISN mass gap from gravitational-wave observations of black hole mergers can provide an astrophysical constraint on the \({}^{12}\mathrm{C}(\alpha,\gamma){}^{16}\mathrm{O}\) cross section, a quantity that remains one of the most important nuclear-physics uncertainties in massive stellar modeling \cite{2013ApJS..207...18S,2020ApJ...902L..36F}.

-We assume that $\tilde{m}$ is the lower edge of the PISN mass gap, and follow \cite{2024ApJ...976..121G,Farmer2020} to translate our inferred $\tilde{m}$ posterior into an estimate of the corresponding astrophysical $S$-factor at 300~keV, $S_{300}$.
-We obtain $S_{300}=242.5^{+310.4}_{-101.5}\,\mathrm{keV\,b}$ (90\% credibility); we plot this probability distribution in Figure \ref{fig:fig2}.
+We assume that $\tilde{m}$ is the lower edge of the PISN mass gap, and follow \cite{2024ApJ...976..121G,2020ApJ...902L..36F} to translate our inferred $\tilde{m}$ posterior into an estimate of the corresponding astrophysical $S$-factor at 300~keV, $S_{300}$.
+The astrophysical $S$-factor rewrites a nuclear reaction cross section by factoring out the strong Coulomb-barrier dependence, $ \sigma(E)=\frac{S(E)}{E}\,e^{-2\pi\eta}, $ where $E$ is the center-of-mass energy and $\eta$ the Sommerfeld parameter.
+We obtain $S_{300}=268^{+195}_{-116}\,\mathrm{keV\,b}$ (90\% credibility); we plot this probability distribution in Figure \ref{fig:fig2}.
 This estimate is consistent, within uncertainties, with recent nuclear physics determinations \cite{An2015,deBoer2025,Shen2023}.